xSush/xSush/README.md

-You can contact me on Discord using the contact button on https://sush.fun
+You can contact me using Discord button on https://sush.fun I have a Image Host based of "Dapper Image Host" https://imagisum.cc/